 Early disease interventions can significantly decrease the overall cost of care, both pharmaceutical and medical.
 Consider the following examples:

-We expect empowered consumers to reward organizations that help keep them healthy.
+We expect empowered consumers to reward organisations that help keep them healthy.
 This will likely spawn new archetypes around well-being and care delivery, data and platform, and care enablement.

 Business models that focus on wellbeing and care delivery, data and platforms, and care enablement, are already emerging.
 These new models are likely to proliferate quickly and would represent the bulk of health revenue in a future that rewards wellbeing and provides efficient and effective care when required (figure 4).

 We anticipate that 10 new archetypes—new roles, functions, and business models focused on keeping consumers healthy—will emerge as winners in this future.
 Incumbents that can reinvent themselves will likely become enterprises in one or more of these archetypes.
-Organizations emerging as personalized virtual-health actors, data conveners, and science and insights engines could command about half of the revenue in the Future of Health (figure 5).
+Organisations emerging as personalised virtual-health actors, data conveners, and science and insights engines could command about half of the revenue in the Future of Health (figure 5).

 The health care system we know today is inefficient despite attempts to improve health outcomes and reduce costs.
 While we have seen some successes, their impact has been limited when compared to the overall spending trend.
 In the future, we expect the convergence of empowered consumers, interoperable data, and scientific discovery will lead to an unstoppable shift in our health care system.
 Here’s how we expect stakeholders to be affected: